carrbm/TIVA_CAN_Bus_Project/README.md

 # TIVA_CAN_Bus_Project
 For our term project in ECE 473 (Embedded System Design) at the University of Michigan - Dearborn, we built a CAN transmitter-receiver system using the uCOS-ii real time operating system and several Tiva TM4C123G Launchpad microcontrollers.

-Project demonstration and brief explanation can be seen here: https://youtu.be/Jyfgp3OOmso
+Project presentation and demo can be seen here: https://youtu.be/Jyfgp3OOmso